 Every year, carvers have been encouraged to take their masterpieces home after Pumpkin Festival.
 This year, we are REALLY encouraging families to do this.
-Halloween is only two days after the fest so your jack-o’-lantern could be part of the Halloween fun.
+Halloween is only three days after the fest so your jack-o’-lantern could be part of the Halloween fun.
 Every pumpkin that goes home with its carver to shine another day is one less for the cleanup crew.
 Let it Shine is putting out a call to farmers who could use the pumpkins for livestock feed.
 Zero waste is a Pumpkin Festival goal.
 Please contact us if you are interested.

 The schools and school children have always been at the heart of Keene Pumpkin Festival.
 When we (the board of directors and event team) think of the festival, we think of kids’ smiles, their joy, their sense of wonder as they explore the festival.
 The heart of the festival is children.

 Providing seeds for kids to plant and learn about growing their own pumpkin was a foundation of the festival program and will be in the future, kicking off in the spring, anticipating the harvest six months ahead.

 In 2017, the most important thing about getting City officials’ permission to rekindle Keene Pumpkin Festival was to guarantee that the number of pumpkins on display would be limited to the space available on Central Square.
 The number of kids in SAU29 matched well with the limit of 5,000 jack-o’-lanterns, with a safe margin.
 In 2018, we are able to add schools from the area, still respecting the cap of 5,000.